JoeLumbley/Animation-CS/README.md

 Welcome to the Animation C# project!
 In this lesson, we will explore the code step by step, breaking down each part to understand how it works.
 This project demonstrates the fundamentals of creating smooth animations in a Windows Forms application using C#.
 By the end of this walkthrough, you will have a solid understanding of the code and the principles behind animation.

 Animation is the art of creating the illusion of motion by displaying a series of static images in quick succession.
-In our app, we animate a rectangle that moves to the right.
-To ensure smooth animation across different devices, we designed it to be **frame-independent**, meaning it runs consistently regardless of frame rate.
+In our app, we use animation to make it appear as though our rectangle is moving towards the right.
+To ensure that our animation runs smoothly on all devices, we have designed it to be frame-independent.
+This means that our animation is not affected by changes in the frame rate, ensuring a consistent and seamless experience for all users.

 ## The Breakdown

-### Importing Necessary Libraries
+Let's dive into the code line by line.

+### Using Directives

 ```csharp
 using System.Diagnostics;
 ```

-We start by importing the `System.Diagnostics` namespace, which provides classes for debugging and tracing.
+This line imports the `System.Diagnostics` namespace, which provides classes for debugging and tracing.
 This will help us print debug messages to the console.

 ### Namespace Declaration